civicrm/civicrm-user-guide/docs/introduction/what-is-civicrm.md

 # What is CiviCRM?

 CiviCRM is a powerful, web-based constituent relationship management (CRM) system built by and for nonprofit organizations and NGO's.
+As of 2019, over [11,000 non-profits use CiviCRM](https://stats.civicrm.org/?tab=sites).
+Together, they've managed over 300,000,000 contacts, 265,000,000 donations, and handled over 42,000,000 event registrations.
-It allows organisations to record and manage information about the various people and organizations they interacts with.
+CiviCRM allows organisations to record and manage all this information about the various people and organizations they interact with.
 CiviCRM is more than just an address book, it is a flexible platform that allows users to manage a range of interactions including donations, events, memberships, activities, cases, campaigns, mailings and more, all located in a single system that integrates tightly with popular open source content management systems (CMS).